vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 > from source, their outputs are bitwise identical to each other.

-This will not be the case if the developer fails to set the necessary exports and doesn't use _--native-file_ option, since there is not guarantee which compiler will be invoked.
+This will not be the case if the developer fails to set the necessary exports and doesn't use _--native-file_ option, since there is no guarantee which compiler will be invoked.

-My ranting here is in no way an attempt to throw shade at _meson_.
-I managed to build an artefact out of an ad hoc project structure using _meson_ and that is to be appreciated, and I do.

 In summary, my hunt for a perfect build system for C/C++ projects is not over.
 I had hopes that it would end at `meson`.
 Unfortunately, it violates the